Careers in Psychology and Criminology

 Careers in Psychology

-ACAP’s Bachelor of Psychological Science and Counselling provides the first step on the path to training and registering as a psychologist in Australia.
+ACAP’s Bachelor of Psychological Science and Criminology provides the first step on the path to training and registering as a psychologist in Australia.
 ACAP also provides academic pathways to registration as a professional psychologist through its Graduate Diploma of Professional Psychology and Master of Psychology (Clinical) degrees.

 A psychology degree is also valued by employers in the marketing, sales, advertising, justice and education sectors, for its emphasis on critical and creative thinking, understanding human behaviour, communication and analytical skills.